xp4xbox/Python-Backdoor/README.md

 You will need:

 * [Python 3.10+](https://www.python.org/downloads) (Add python to PATH during installation)
-* A Windows computer for buildin the client
+* A Windows computer for building the client
 * Any OS with python support for the server

 1. Download the repository via GitHub or git eg. `git clone https://github.com/xp4xbox/Python-Backdoor`